samboy/ChessVariantResearch/TurtleShell/README.md

   the loop is looked at precisely once: 22.
 1 attack (Qh7xe7) 2 attacks
   (Qh7xe7; Qf3xh1) 23.
 1 attack (Qh7xe7) 2 attacks (Qh7xe7; Qg4xg1)
   and the loop repeats on move 24 so we look no further.
-For both moves (4 plies) in the loop, the board has more threats when Black has the move (4 total across the loop: 2 attacks both times Black has the move) than when White has the move (2 total across the loop: 1 attack each time White has the move), so Black is the one who needs to break the loop if this Chess game had Turtle Shell repetition rules.
+For both moves (4 plies) in the loop, the board has more threats when Black has moved (4 total across the loop: 2 attacks both times Black has the move) than when White has moved (2 total across the loop: 1 attack each time White has the move), so Black is the one who needs to break the loop if this Chess game had Turtle Shell repetition rules.